-Votes will be counted by the inspector of election appointed for the meeting, who will separately count, for the proposal to elect directors, votes "For," "Withhold" and broker non-votes; and, with respect to the proposal to ratify the Audit Committee's appointment of RSM as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2019, votes "For" and "Against," abstentions and, if applicable, broker non-votes.
-Broker non-votes have no effect and will not be counted towards the vote total for any proposal.
+Votes will be counted by the inspector of election appointed for the meeting, who will separately count, for the proposal to elect directors, votes "For," "Withhold" and broker non-votes and with respect to the proposal to ratify the Audit Committee's appointment of RSM as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2020, votes "For" and "Against," abstentions and, if applicable, broker non-votes.
+For Proposals 1 and 2, broker non-votes will have no effect and will not be counted towards the vote total for such proposals.